Itsik Moshe: Biography

 He immigrated to Israel in 1971 from Georgia with his parents Anna and Ruben, a religious Zionist family.
 After rapid absorption, he continued studying in the religious school of Torah U’Melacha in Petah Tikva.
 He was elected as the Student Council chairman.
 After graduating from high school, he served in the air forces, as part of the reserve and was named an honorary soldier.
 As part of his academic studies at the University of Tel Aviv, he received two bachelor's degrees in sciences of education and technologies.
 In 1987, during his studies he became the Chairman of Student Unity and editor of newsletter "Meitar" at the university.

 Despite career advancement in the department of communication, Itsik Moshe left his job in 1988 in favor of the Zionist challenge offered to him by WUJS (World Union of Jewish Students) for the purpose of introducing the organization to the Soviet Union.
 In 1989, during the Soviet regime he established the first mission of WUJS in the capital of Georgia, Tbilisi, and after that in other countries of the Soviet Union.

 In 1990, he was elected as the first representative of the Jewish Agency in the Soviet Union and established the first official international representation center in the Soviet Socialist Republic of Georgia.
 Until 1992 Itsik Moshe served as the head of the Jewish Agency Representation Centers in South Caucasus and Central Asia.
 In 1994 he achieved the highest professional role and became the director of the central mission of Jewish Agency located in Moscow.
 This office supervised all other representation centers and representatives in the CIS.

 Since 1996 Mr. Moshe serves as President of the Israel-Georgia Chamber of Business – the organization which has already become the main bridge between the countries in the fields of culture, business and public relations.
 At the same time, he raised money for Israel in Europe and Canada on behalf of Keren Hayesod.
 In 2012, he expressed his protest in media and publicly criticized the decision N67/19 of the United Nations General Assembly, where Georgia (Even though it is a friendly country), along with 138 countries, voted in favor of the Palestinian side.
-After this decision the idea of opening a Hasbara campaign has been created.
-In 2013 he founded Israeli House, which represents the organization of Israeli Hasbara and aims to strengthen the connections between the friendly states.
+After this decision the idea of opening a Hasbara (Public diplomacy) campaign has been created.

+In 2013 he founded Israeli House, which represents the organization of Israeli Hasbara (Public diplomacy) and aims to strengthen the connections between the friendly states.
 At the same time, he is the Chairman of the Association of Friends of the Museum of Prehistory located in the Upper Galilee and an invited member of the Knesset Lobby for the Promotion of a Solution for the Israeli-Arab Conflict.
 In 2020 he became chairman of the Trade and Investments Commission of the International Chamber of Commerce (ICC Georgia).

 In 2020 he was awarded by 2 international certificates for supporting the studying of the Holocaust and for strengthening ties between the countries.
 First was certificate of Appreciation from Georgian-American University and the second award was Doctor Honoris Causa from the University of Georgia.
 In 2021 he was elected as the Vice President of the European Alliance for Israel (EAI).
 Also, in 2021 the book, Zionism against all odds, was published, which is related to Itsik Moshe's 30 years of activity on Zionism, Hasbara and the union of countries.